Khalid Jawad: Preparation for the attack at the Munich Olympics

 Upon being chosen for the Munich operation, Jawad undertook training.
 He told his brother that he was "going to play football in Syria."
 On his return, however, his family noticed marks on his back as if he'd been wearing a backpack.
 When asked about where he had been, Jawad persisted in telling them that he had been playing football, but instructed them, not to "tell anyone."
 A few weeks later and a month before the start of the 1972 Summer Olympics, Jawad and the other chosen fedayeen flew to Tripoli, Libya to undertake a month's advanced training.

 Death at Fürstenfeldbruck Air Base

-Upon arriving in one of two helicopters with the Israeli athletes at Fürstenfeldbruck Air Base, the fedayeen became embroiled in a firefight with five German police sharpshooters positioned around the airfield.
+Upon arriving in one of two helicopters with the Israeli athletes at Fürstenfeldbruck Air Base, the fedayeen became engaged in a firefight with five German police sharpshooters positioned around the airfield.
 During the battle, Jawad made a dash across the pitch-black airfield away from the back of the helicopters and ran unwittingly straight towards a garden where a German sharpshooter was positioned.
 The sharpshooter fired several shots from a distance of five metres, hitting Jawad in the face and shooting him a further three times as he was falling.
 Jawad was not killed instantly, however; the sharpshooter reported hearing the terrorist "moaning and gasping for breath several times", while helicopter pilot Gunnar Ebel, who had sought cover next to the prone sharpshooters during the opening stage of the gun battle, reported hearing a "gurgling" sound from Jawad as he died.